 - C1.
-The study programme's objectives, contents, teaching methods and learning outcomes are defined and implemented in an approach that promotes pedagogical alignment.
+The study programme's objectives, educational contents, teaching methods and learning outcomes are defined and implemented in an approach that promotes pedagogical alignment.
 It adopts a curriculum-based and skill-based approach. - C2: The programme structure is adapted to different student pathways.
 It enables the progressive specialisation of students and flexibility in their career paths.
 Bridges between programmes enable students to change study programmes. - C3.
-The programme's objectives in terms of the knowledge and skills to be acquired are known to the students and other stakeholders. - C4.
-The study programme recognises the value of the skills acquired within or outside the programme, for example by enabling students to build a skill portfolio or a similar mechanism.
+The programme's objectives in terms of knowledge and skills to be acquired are known to the students and other stakeholders. - C4.
+The study programme recognises the value of the skills acquired within or outside the programme, for example by enabling students to build a portfolio including the skills the students should acquire, or a similar tool.